ramoraga/ramoraga/README.md

 I'm a graduate student with a Bachelor's in Computer Science and a Master's in Industrial and Systems Engineering (in progress).
 My areas of interest lie in computer vision, extended-reality, machine learning, and automation, with a focus on innovative solutions that bridge technology and real-world applications.

-## Objective
+## 🎯 Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a passionate researcher and developer specializing in computer vision, machine learning, and automation.
+My work focuses on leveraging synthetic data to train AI models for real-world applications, bridging the gap between virtual simulations and practical implementations.
+Through my projects, I aim to explore innovative solutions in extended reality, object detection, and intelligent systems.
+I am always eager to collaborate on cutting-edge research and contribute to advancements in AI-driven technology.

 ## 🛠️ Skills